Legends of Tech

 I thought, well, how do I recall getting started in IT?

-Strangely enough, the school that I went to, good old Essendon High, they had an exchange program for six months and RMIT had only, Royal Melbourne Institute of Technology, which is now a university, were trialling that only, it was only around for about five years and they trialled a six-month education program and we were guinea pigs and it was for computer electronics, is what it was called.
+Strangely enough, the school that I went to, good old Essendon High, they had an exchange program for six months and RMIT, Royal Melbourne Institute of Technology, which is now a university, were trialling that.

-So that was my Form 4, Year 10, so I would have been, I think I'm guessing, 15, 14, 15, something like that.
+So that was my Form 4, Year 10.
+So I would have been, I think I'm guessing, 15, 14, 15, something like that.

-So it was quite an adventure where we actually left the school, we caught the train into the city, which was very cool and unique, as a group of a bunch of, well, it was a bunch of boys, unfortunately, it was just boys, and we went in and did this six-month course at RMIT and I remember being a little bit of the odd one out because I'd not had computers, I'd not been into any of the computer stuff until then.
+So it was quite an adventure where we actually left the school, we caught the train into the city, which was very cool and unique, as a group of a bunch of, well, it was a bunch of boys, unfortunately, it was just boys.

 Most of the other kids who were in that class had, what was the computer at the time, the Atari 64 or the Commodore VIC-20 or whatever those were back then.

-I'm really showing my age now.
-So they understood a little bit about programming and they all had, they came into the class with these games and we started working on these computers and had no idea what we were doing, but it was really raw computer electronics and then a little bit of programming.
+And so they understood a little bit about programming, they came into the class with these games and we started working on these computers and had no idea what we were doing.

 Anyway, it was a six-month subject and then went back to school to normal.